-b) clarify your values (your heart’s deepest desires for how you want to behave as a human being; how you want to treat yourself, others and the world around you).
-You then use these values to guide, inspire and motivate yourself to take action: to do what matters, face your fears, live meaningfully, and change your life for the better;
+b) Clarify and act on your values.
+(Values are your heart’s deepest desires for how you want to behave as a human being; how you want to treat yourself, others and the world around you.
+ACT teaches you to use your values to guide, inspire and motivate effective, life-enhancing action: to help you do what matters, face your fears, live meaningfully, tackle your problems, and change your life for the better.)

 To download a simple, non-technical article which gives a basic overview of ACT, click here